Erichollman96/FLOSS/#README.md

 1/24/2020 update

 - Users must select file locations through the "Setup Wizard".
-This is to be expanded...
+This may be expanded...

 3/1/2020 update
  - Users are now free to select file locations and enter usernames/passwords for database connection